rradczewski/ymmv/_drafts/expect-redux-blackbox-testing-for-redux.md

 ## The case for `expect-redux`

 I really appreciate the expressiveness `expect-redux` adds to my tests, but it also got me thinking about testing scopes a lot.
-With tests that closely resemble E2E tests, but much faster and without the fragility of automated browser tests, I can put easily write tests for a whole feature without worrying about the implementation details of the business process middleware I'm using.
+With tests that closely resemble E2E tests, but at the same time are much faster and without the fragility of automated browser tests, I can easily write tests for a whole feature without worrying about the implementation details of the business process middleware I'm using.

 But outside of these feature tests, I found that whenever asynchronicity became a necessary design consideration, `expect-redux` helped me keep my tests readable and made them less coupled to the actual implementation.
 I was quite impressed myself to find out that the feature tests I wrote for the [examples](https://github.com/rradczewski/expect-redux/tree/master/examples) are completely identical, no matter if I was using  [`redux-observable`](https://github.com/rradczewski/expect-redux/blob/master/examples/redux-observable-example/src/login.epic.with-expect-redux.test.js) or [`redux-saga`](https://github.com/rradczewski/expect-redux/blob/master/examples/redux-saga-example/src/loginFlow.saga.with-expect-redux.test.js) as a process manager!